Cheap and Affordable Speech-Language Pathology (SLP) Masters Programs

 University of Delaware – Master’s in Speech-Language Pathology

 Master’s in Speech-Language Pathology at the University of Delaware is designed to meet essential prerequisites for ASHA’s certification.
 Graduates’ thorough study of communication disorders and language impairment, along with clinical practicum courses, adds to a person’s credibility as a speech-language pathologist.
 The base tuition fee for this program is $950 per credit hour making it an affordable option, although tuition rates may vary depending on program type, research competition, program focus, etc. Master students are liable to pay $741 per semester.
 However, US-resident students can apply for Stafford Loans.
 Through the Financial Aid Office, students can contact FAFSA for the Federal Stafford Loan.
-Monetary compensation goes a long way toward a student’s financial security and, consequently, workload.
+Financial aid can go a long way toward a student’s financial security and, consequently, workload.

 Syracuse University – MS of Speech-Language Pathology